nitesh4146/Self-Driving-Cars/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+In the input image below (Speed Limit 50km/h), we can see that the layer has broken the features into different layers.
+For instance, we can see the circle surrounding the sign in most of the features (complete circle in feature 25).
+Apart from that, we can also see the number 50 mapped in most of the feature maps.
+All edges are broken into inner and outer edges.

 ![alt text][image15]